-All in One Migration – tool which makes moving a WordPress website easy.
+All in One Migration – a tool which makes moving a WordPress website easy.
 It creates a downloadable file containing all files and the database ready to upload to the migration destination.

 Velvet Blues – easily scan and update URLs throughout your website.
 Ideal for when you move a site from a development URL to live.

-Redirection – setup and manage redirects for renamed or removed pages.
+Redirection – set up and manage redirects for renamed or removed pages.
 A must if you are putting a new site live and need to redirect old content to prevent 404 errors.

 Chances are if you need to extend WordPress’ functionality, there’s a plugin to do it.
 Why reinvent the wheel if there is a decent solution already available?

 Just remember it’s important from both a security and a performance point of view to keep your plugins updated.
 Any WordPress web design agency will be able to provide ongoing maintenance packages to help with this.

 And don’t use too many of them – overloading your site with plugins will affect the website’s performance.